The essence and experience of Hammond Castle Museum is very much as vibrant and enchanting as always!

 - Dogs are not permitted on the premises unless service related to a health condition.

 How to reach the Castle:

+Heavy traffic should be considered when planning your travel time.
 Take I-95 North out of Boston to Exit 45, then route 128 North to Exit 14.
 Turn right onto Route 133 to the very end of that highway, and with the ocean directly in front of you turn right onto Route 127.
 Approximately 3/4 of a mile from that intersection the road will begin to narrow.
 Look for a blue and white sign on your left for the castle, and turn onto Hesperus Avenue.
 The castle is just a few blocks down Hesperus Avenue on your left.
 Park in the lot off the street, and take the walkway and stairs down to the entrance.